wldevproject/JsonExportGenerator/README.md

 # JSON Export Generator

-A simple JSON-to-CSV export tool built specifically for project needs.
+A simple JSON-to-CSV/Excel export tool built specifically for project needs.
 This generator is **customized** and may not support all JSON structures.

 👉 **Live Demo:**